 The timeframe for a credit recognition assessment may vary, depending on the complexity of the assessment of your previous qualification.
 However, we aim to contact you regarding your assessment within four to six weeks of submitting your application.

 Review of decision

 You may request a review of the decision made in relation to an application for credit recognition in accordance with Rule 6.2.

-Requests for review of the decision must be made in writing, be accompanied by new documentary evidence and/or comparison table, and be lodged at the Student Centre within 20 working days of the original notification of decision.
+The application for review must be lodged at the Student Centre within 20 working days of the original notification of decision.

 If you wish to rescind the credit recognition that has already been approved, submit an eRequest and a reason for the cancellation.
 Your request will be assessed in relation to your course structure and course progression.

 Download Hard Work Deserves Credit brochure (PDF, 518kB)